Prostatitis present with lower urinary tract symptoms that range from mild to severe.

 Some symptoms are specific to the type of prostatitis, including:

-Chronic prostatitis (chronic pelvic pain syndrome) – is characterized by an irritation of the nerves around the pelvic area.
+Chronic prostatitis (chronic pelvic pain syndrome) – is an irritation of the nerves around the pelvic area.
 Patients have an increased risk of allergies, fibromyalgia, chronic fatigue syndrome, and anxiety disorders (Anderson et al., 2018).

 Chronic bacterial prostatitis – is an uncommon type of prostatitis caused by bacteria infection.
 It often causes a burning sensation while urinating.